episphere/datascience/README.md

 ### Goal
 The primary goals of the Data Science Group are to accelerate the investigation of epidemiologic and genetic causes of cancer, and to advance Cloud Computing infrastructure for Precision Prevention.
 These aims will be pursued as a multidisciplinary research program that combines systems biology, computational statistics, artificial intelligence, and software engineering for biomedical applications.
 ### Training
-Outreach through Education and development of trans-disciplinary human resources is the third primary goal of the Data Science Group, and is articulated as part of, or deriving from, weekly [Cloud4Bio Hackathons](https://cloud4bio.github.io) at NCI Shaddy grove.
+Outreach through Education and development of trans-disciplinary human resources is the third primary goal of the Data Science Group, and is articulated as part of, or deriving from, weekly [Cloud4Bio Hackathons](https://cloud4bio.github.io) at NCI's Shady Grove campus.
 ### Members
 * [Jonas Almeida](https://github.com/jonasalmeida).
 * [Praful Bhawsar](https://github.com/theEIC)
 * We're hiring!
-Posdoctoral positions opened: [careers.iscb.org/jobs/view/6543](https://careers.iscb.org/jobs/view/6543).
+Posdoctoral Felowship positions opened: [careers.iscb.org/jobs/view/6543](https://careers.iscb.org/jobs/view/6543).
 ### Projects
 * [EpiSphere](https://github.com/episphere) - Web tools to operate Cancer Epidemiology Commons.
 * [FeatureScape](https://github.com/SBU-BMI/featurescape) - Interactive representation and analysis of feature landscapes.